Proxy marriage: United States

 In the United States, proxy marriages are provided for in law or by customary practice in Texas, Colorado, Kansas, and Montana.
 Of these, Montana is the only state that allows double-proxy marriage.
 Proxy marriages cannot be solemnized in any other U.S. states.

 In 1924, a federal court recognized the proxy marriage of a resident of Portugal, where proxy marriages were recognized at the time, and a resident of Pennsylvania, where common-law marriages could be contracted at the time.
 The Portuguese woman was allowed to immigrate to the United States on account of the marriage, whereas she would have been inadmissible otherwise due to being illiterate.
+Internet marriages have increased among some U.S. immigrant communities in recent years.

 During the early 1900s, United States proxy marriages increased significantly when many Japanese picture brides arrived at Angel Island, California.
 Since the early 20th century, it has been most commonly used in the United States for marriages where one partner is a member of the military on active duty.
 In California, proxy marriage is only available to deployed military personnel.
 In Montana, a double-proxy marriage is available if at least one partner is either on active military duty or is a Montana resident.
-In the United states if a proxy marriage has been performed in a state that legally allows it many states will recognize it fully or will recognize it as a common law marriage.
+In the United States, if a proxy marriage has been performed in a state that legally allows it, many states will recognize it fully or will recognize it as a common law marriage.
 An exception to this is the state of Iowa, where it is completely unrecognized.